rolling-scopes-school/epam-short-track/node/tasks/basic-testing/README.md

 - [10] Tests check all operations of the `simpleCalculator` function.
 - [5] Tests handle invalid inputs and edge cases.
 - [10] Tests are rewritten using table-driven testing.
-- [5] All scenarios from simple tests are included.
 - [5] Tests handle functions that throw or reject errors.
 - [5] Tests handle asynchronous functions.
 - [10] Tests cover all methods of the bank account class.